digbmc/coll-news-site/_projects/my-project.md

 caption:
   title: Wordcloud #title for the visualization
-  subtitle: shaped like an owl
+  subtitle: #author for the indivudual project but not for group
   thumbnail: assets/img/portfolio/owl-cloud-thumb.png #screenshot for your visualization.
   alt: Word cloud in the shape of an owl
 ---

 #insert visualization

+image: assets/img/portfolio/owl-cloud.png
 Insert visualization above text description

-# add text description.
+#add text description.

 Insert your description for the project here.